• Skip to primary navigation

 Instructions

-• In a glass bowl, add melting wafers and peanut butter.
-Microwave in 30 second increments, stirring until melted.
+• In a microwave-safe bowl, add melting wafers and peanut butter and microwave in 30 second increments, stirring until melted.
 Alternatively, melt using a double boiler on the stove top.

 • Add peanuts and crushed pretzels to melted chocolate.
-Stir to coat.
+Gently stir until coated.

-• Place cookie sheet into refrigerator to harden, about 10 minutes.
-Break into pieces and store in a sealed container for up to 2 weeks.
+• Transfer baking sheet to the refrigerator or freezer to harden for about 10-15 minutes.
+Break into pieces and store in a sealed container at room temperature for up to 2 weeks.

 Equipment Recommendations